robeyh/robeyh.github.com/_posts/2012-07-17-Betwixt-icon-image-creation.markdown

 ![Iceland](/images/2012/07/17/Iceland.PNG)

 Another aspect of the final image I wanted to mention is that for T-Shirt and other such productions we'll be going with a duo-tone icon.
-In two weeks I’ll also be posting along with the final version, a copy of the duo-tone version so those receiving T-Shirts or Bags will have an idea of what to expect.
+In two weeks I'll also be posting along with the final version, a copy of the duo-tone version so those receiving T-Shirts or Bags will have an idea of what to expect.

 As I mentioned in my last post, any comments will take high precedence in influencing our final decisions.
 So, please raise your voice.
 I'll see you in two weeks, when I post the final version of the Icon.
 Thanks again for your support.